open/close all folders

 - The unrecognized micronation Sealand is based on one of the Maunsell Sea Forts built during WWII.

-- Venice, although it's not in open sea, is probably the better known example we have today.
+- Venice, although it's not in open sea, is probably the best known example we have today.